What is SEO?

 Psychology, philosophy, and pre-law students also make good candidates for SEO internships because they are strong researchers, logical writers, and persuasive communicators who can tap into consumer behaviors.

-College students majoring health care professions, non-computer engineering majors, supply chain, and natural sciences are not the best suited candidates for an SEO internship.
+College students majoring in health care professions, non-computer engineering majors, supply chain, and natural sciences are not the best suited candidates for an SEO internship.

 While your major does not dictate whether or not you would get accepted to an SEO internship program, the learning curve for understanding how websites are developed and how to write consumer-facing research articles would be more difficult for candidates with majors in these backgrounds.